shariq1989/cookbook/content/recipe/georgian_soup.md

 +++
 title = "Chikhirtma - Georgian Lemon and Chicken Soup" date = "2020-01-18"
 description = "Who else loves a good chicken soup?
-Whether the onset of fall or a seasonal cold coming on, having a go-to chicken soup is pretty necessary at this point.
+Whether the onset of fall or a seasonal cold, having a go-to chicken soup is pretty necessary at this point.
 If I had to choose only one, this soup would be mine.
-Like other Georgian dishes, the addition of lemon and fresh dill lends to the tartness of the chikhirtma, which is balanced by the creaminess of the egg yolks." tags = [
+Like other Georgian dishes, the addition of lemon and fresh dill create the tartness of the chikhirtma, which is balanced by the creaminess of the egg yolks." tags = [
     "soup",
     "entree",